RestAuth/server/doc/config/username-validation.rst

 You can easily implement your own validators, if you now a little Python.
 This chapter assumes at least a little knowledge of Python, but you don't have to be an expert.

-To implement a validator, simply inherit from :py:class:`validator` and override any fields or methods.
+To implement a validator, simply inherit from :py:class:`Validator` and override any fields or methods.
 This is the class you want to inherit from:

-.. autoclass:: RestAuth.Users.validators.validator
+.. autoclass:: RestAuth.Users.validators.Validator
    :members:

 More complex validations
 ++++++++++++++++++++++++

-If the fields in :py:class:`validator` do not cover your needs, you can add a classmethod called ``check`` to implement your own, more complex checks.
+If the fields in :py:class:`Validator` do not cover your needs, you can add a method called ``check`` to implement your own, more complex checks.
 This method must raise :py:class:`RestAuth.common.errors.UsernameInvalid` if the check fails.

 Example
 +++++++